steveoni/steveoni.github.io/project.md

             url: "https://kbar.vercel.app/"
 ---

 Most of the projects listed here are open source, giving me the opportunity to explore and share knowledge with a community of people interested in similar topics.
-II have explored topics and ideas around data publishing and orchestration, data science on the web, networking, interfaces, browser and IDE extensions, system programming, and more.
+I have explored topics and ideas around data publishing and orchestration, data science on the web, networking, interfaces, browser and IDE extensions, system programming, and more.